ExpediaGroup/apiary-extensions/hive-event-listeners/README.md

  - [apiary-ranger-metastore-plugin](apiary-ranger-metastore-plugin) - RangerAuth pre-event listener which handles authorization and auditing using Ranger.

 ### Note
-This **does not** include the following modules:
+Related modules which also provide Hive Metastore Event Listeners for Kafka and SNS can be found at:
- - [kafka-metastore-events](../apiary-metastore-events/kafka-metastore-events) - Set of modules responsible for retrieving and processing Hive Metastore.
+ - [kafka-metastore-events](../apiary-metastore-events/kafka-metastore-events) - Set of modules responsible for retrieving and processing Hive Metastore for Kafka.
  - [sns-metastore-events](../apiary-metastore-events/sns-metastore-events) - Set of modules responsible for retrieving and processing Hive Metastore events for SNS.

 # Legal